sword0x00/CPTS-cheatsheet/README.md

 ##### IMAP POP3
 ```
-# Log in to the IMAPS service using cURL
+# Log in to the IMAPS service using cURL | `-k` or `-v`
 curl -k 'imaps://<FQDN/IP>' --user <user>:<password>

-# Connect to the IMAPS service
+# Connect to the IMAPS service | there are multiple IMAP Commands you need to search about it https://www.atmail.com/blog/imap-101-manual-imap-sessions/
 openssl s_client -connect <FQDN/IP>:imaps

-# Connect to the POP3s service
+# Connect to the POP3s service | there are multiple IMAP Commands you need to search about it
 openssl s_client -connect <FQDN/IP>:pop3s
 ```